UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Measurement and Units:**

   - Activities are quantified using units appropriate to the task (e.g., minutes, pages, kilometers).

+- **Difficulty Assignment:**

+  - Upon creating an activity, players assign it a difficulty level from 1 to 10, reflecting how challenging they perceive the activity to be.

 - **No Inherent Daily Requirements:**